 Pimsleur is available for over 50 foreign languages

-The principle of anticipation says that this process of hearing and anticipating it was helps us understand and speak in a foreign language, especially when we’re given feedback on whether our answer was right or wrong.
+The principle of anticipation says that this process of hearing and anticipating it what helps us understand and speak in a foreign language, especially when we’re given feedback on whether our answer was right or wrong.

 Basically if you were learning English and I taught you the phrase, “This is a dog”.
 You would better remember and understand it if I asked you “What is this?” (pointing to a dog of course), and you then gave the correct response.